MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/creating.md

 </Entry>
 ```

-The `FocusEffect` class in the PCL supports effect consumption in XAML, and is shown in the following code example:
+The `FocusEffect` class in the .NET Standard library supports effect consumption in XAML, and is shown in the following code example:

 ```csharp
 public class FocusEffect : RoutingEffect